-The PDF pattern includes full written instructions, a chart and a picture guide for the cabled edging.
+The PDF pattern is written in US terms and includes full written instructions, a chart and a picture guide for the cabled edging.

 I have classed this wrap as advanced beginner / intermediate because although it uses simple stitches (dc and sc), the design is derived from fillet crochet and has multiple colour changes and a cable technique for the boarder.

-Descriptions of the Foundation Single Crochet is given in the pattern along with a modification for those who prefer to work directly into a foundation chain has the beginning of a project instead.
+Descriptions of the Foundation Single Crochet (US Terms)is given in the pattern along with a modification for those who prefer to work directly into a foundation chain has the beginning of a project instead.

 Yarn: Any DK yarn can be used, approximately 150g (540yds) in one colour and 50g (180yds) in the second colour.